 Milestone Resp.
 Off.
-Target Date Actions needed to achieve milestone Status Risk that Shared Services programmes fail to deliver required levels of efficiency Alan Madin March 2012 Strategic Business cases to be delivered in respect of services in scope.
-AMBER

-Risk of failure to deliver an effective, efficient and economic IT service Alan Madin March 2011 Revised to March 2012 IT Strategy in place.
+Target Date Actions needed to achieve milestone Sta tus Risk that Shared Services programmes fail to deliver required levels of efficiency Alan Madin March 2012 Strategic Business cases to be delivered in respect of services in scope.
+AMI BER Risk of failure to deliver an effective, efficient and economic IT service Alan Madin March 2011 Revised to March 2012 IT Strategy in place.
 All outstanding high risk IT audit recommendations implemented.
 Resilient IT business continuity arrangements in place.
 IT Procurement undertaken in line with Procurement Regulations.
-AMBER The actions arising from the review by the External Auditor of C3W need to be completed and embedded.
+AMI BER The actions arising from the review by the External Auditor of C3W need to be completed and embedded.
 Neil Sloper Nov.
 2011 Completion of C3W Project Plan, Completion of Scrutiny Committee evaluation of C3W.
-AMBER Risk of failure to introduce flexible working arrangements will limit the opportunity to make cost savings, opportunities to work with other partners and adversely affect staff retention.
-Neil Sloper March 2011 Completion of Business Process Improvement process.
-AMBER To implement health and safety risk assessments.
+AM BER Risk of failure to introduce flexible working arrangements will limit the opportunity to make cost savings, Neil Sloper March 2011 Completion of Business Process Improvement process.
+AM BER opportunities to work with other partners and adversely affect staff retention.
+To implement health and safety risk assessments.
 Chris Gibson March 2011 Revised to Sept 2011 All risk assessments completed and published on the Intranet.
 Regular reporting of compliance arrangements in place.
 AMBER Hertford Theatre future governance arrangements George Robertson June 2013 Options to be developed to consider financial and other risks during a period of transition.
 AMBER CCTV governance issues Simon Drinkwater Sept 2011 New governance arrangements in operation.
-AMBER

-Refuse Contract- to ensure that new contract is embedded.
-George Robertson May 2012 • New contract arrangements seen to be working well in report to Scrutiny Committee after twelve months.
-AMBER Ability to maximise efficiencies making use of the Web Neil Sloper March 2012 • Put in place monitoring arrangements to review value for money of publishing information and to ensure it meets customer needs.
-AMBER
+AMBER Refuse Contract- to ensure that new contract is embedded.
+George Robertson May 2012 New contract arrangements seen to be working well in report to Scrutiny Committee after twelve months.
+AMBER Ability to maximise efficiencies making use of the Web Neil Sloper March 2012 Put in place monitoring arrangements to review value for money of publishing information and to ensure it meets customer needs.
+Arrangements seen to be in place for clarity of published planning information and specifically that Officers should use plain English.
+AMBER matted: Bullets and Numbering